Comment on page

 There are two recommended ways to run multiple game servers on one physical server.
 Depending upon the circumstances you may choose a particular method or mixture of both.

 It is best to make a proper plan for running multiple game servers at the earliest stage of your deployment.
-Make sure that you examined this page carefully and understood all of its content before starting.
+Make sure that you examine this page carefully and understand all of its content before starting.